ministryofjustice/prepare-a-case-for-sentence-design-history/app/posts/2023-03-24-resulting-workflow.md

   }
 }) }}

 We also reprioritised the data in the table.
-Instead of showing all of it all the time, we agreed on the data that’s needed to complete the task, and data that helps make other kinds of decisions, or secondary journeys.
+Instead of showing all of it all the time, we agreed on the data that's needed to complete the task, and data that helps make other kinds of decisions, or secondary journeys.

-We moved the admin’s name into a filter instead of having it in the table.
-Whilst users told us they would need to know who is working on a case in the event they are on holiday and haven’t completed the resulting, or to see how much work people have allocated to them, they don’t need this information all the time.
-Having it in a filter means they can interrogate the data in the way that they need to for infrequent use cases, but it’s not cluttering the table all the time when they don’t need it to result a case.
+We moved the admin's name into a filter instead of having it in the table.
+Whilst users told us they would need to know who is working on a case in the event they are on holiday and haven't completed the resulting, or to see how much work people have allocated to them, they don't need this information all the time.
+Having it in a filter means they can interrogate the data in the way that they need to for infrequent use cases, but it's not cluttering the table all the time when they don't need it to result a case.

 #### Accessibility consultancy